The Cast of "Major League" (1989) – Where Are They Now?

 Bernsen has had no shortage of work since then, with his biggest role being faux psychic Shawn Spencer’s dad on Psych.
 He was recently a guest commentator on the NFL Network’s Top Ten series episode on Hail Mary plays.

-Bernsen currently lives in the Los Angeles area with his wife of almost 30 years, Amanda Pays.
+Bernsen currently lives in the Los Angeles area with his wife of more than 30 years, Amanda Pays.

 Tom Berenger – Jake Taylor